 As a rule, we do not allow signs from our supporters at our project sites.
 WaterAid involves the community at all stages of the project to help ensure the community feels ownership of the project and assumes the responsibility for actively maintaining the facilities long after WaterAid and our project partners have left the area.
 We feel this sense of community ownership would be undermined by displaying supporters' names on the wells or other items of hardware.

-Donating bitcoin and crypto to WaterAid is quick, secure and anonymous (if this is your preference).
+Donating crypto, including bitcoin, to WaterAid is quick, secure and anonymous (if this is your preference).

 Visit our Donate Cryptocurrency page and follow the online prompts.
 It takes less than 1 minute to change someone's life with the power of clean water!